JacquelynGarcia/RecipeAnalysis/README.md

 - Observed Difference in RMSE: -0.0008

 #### Permutation Test:
-We conducted a permutation test with 1,000 iterations to determine if the observed difference in RMSE was statistically significant.
-In each iteration, the group labels ("low-calorie" or "high-calorie") were shuffled, and the difference in RMSE was recalculated.
+I conducted a permutation test with 1,000 iterations to determine if the observed difference in RMSE was statistically significant.
+In each iteration, the group labels were shuffled, and the difference in RMSE was recalculated.
 The p-value was computed as the proportion of permutations where the absolute difference exceeded the observed difference.

 - P-value: 0.947